cite-architecture/CitableCollection.jl/README.md

 A module for working with collections of citable objects.

-- Not yet published on juliahub.
+Current status:

+- very early release
-- 1.0 milestone outlines some issues to resolve for 1.0 release.
+- in the issue tracker, the `1.0` milestone outlines some issues to resolve for a full 1.0 release.